ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The orchestrator now connects to a Redis database server.
+The orchestrator now connects to a Redis server.

-To add support for a new KV data store, one need only write a plugin that can establish a connection to the new data store and wire it up with the kvdbsync plugin.
+To add support for a new KV data store, one need only write a plugin that can establish a connection to the new data store, and wire it up with the kvdbsync plugin.

 ### etcd